-We are now in a position to implement the shift-share approach described in equation 3 of Section II.iii.
-The top panel of Chart 3 shows the saving rates out of own income for within-birth cohort income groups.
-More specifically, the chart shows the average annualized saving rates out of own income for the period from 1953 to 2019.
-As mentioned in Section III, the income groups are formed within a given birth cohort.
-For example, for the group of house-holds where the household head was born between 1955 and 1964, the methodology estimates the saving rate for each year for the top 10%, next 40%, and bottom 50% within this birth cohort.
+We are now in a position to implement the shift-share approach described in equation 3 of Section 2.3.
+The left panel of Figure 3 shows the saving rates out of own income for within-birth cohort income groups.
+More specifically, the figure shows the average annualized saving rates out of own income for the period from 1953 to 2019.
+As mentioned in Section 3, the income groups are formed within a given birth cohort.
+For example, for the group of households where the household head was born between 1955 and 1964, the methodology estimates the saving rate for each year for the top 10%, next 40%, and bottom 50% within this birth cohort.
 This helps to ensure that the differences in saving rates across income groups for a given birth cohort are not driven by life-cycle effects.
-By construction, households with a head that is in the same birth cohort are at similar points of their life cycle regardless of the income position within the birth-cohort.11
+By construction, households with a head that is in the same birth cohort are at similar points of their life cycle regardless of the income position within the birth-cohort.
+10